msteenhagen/Sympathy-and-the-four-theories-of-perception/sympathyperception.md

 ## The four theories of perception

-Given these distinctions, we end up with four different ways of thinking about what perception involves.
+These distinctions give us four different ways of thinking about what perception involves.
 I'll continue focusing on vision.

 \vspace{1cm}